Flederossi/fare/README.md

 # fare
-A minimal make like build tool to assist you faster building and testing your projects.
+A minimal make like build tool in 60 lines of C to assist you faster building and testing your projects.
 The targets are written in the 'Faregets' file which should be in the root of your project.
-You can use fare to run as many commands as you need under a specific target.
-It supports every command you would use in your terminal manually.
+You can use fare to run as many terminal commands as you need under a specific target.

 ## Installation
 > To compile fare after cloning this repository you can run: